johnie/xscrape/README.md

 # xscrape

 `xscrape` is a powerful and flexible library designed for extracting and transforming data from HTML documents using user-defined schemas.
-It integrates seamlessly with various schema validation libraries such as Zod, Yup, Joi, and Effect Schema, allowing you to use your preferred validation tool.

 ## Features